krikaz/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive website uses differents layouts for differents screen sizes.
+The problem is that the developer has to code multiple CSS layouts.
+Fully responsive uses only one fluid layout which adapts to the screen size.
+It benefits to the developer.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means created our CSS for mobile-sized screen first.
+Then increment the screen size.
+We use the parameter 'min-width'.
+Desktop first is the reverse.
+From larger screen sizes to smaller.
+We use 'max-width' in our CSS.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It helps us with calculations when we want our design pixel-perfect.
+Most default browser font-size is 16px.
+So `font-size: 62.5%` outputs the default 1rem to 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing helps the developer use DRY concept on his CSS.
+We can create reusable variables, nest, use functions, create mixins.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Favourite is variable so we reuse values that appear multiple times.
+Nesting multiples times can create readability issues when many elements are nested on several layers.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.